Skip to main content

 vectimus rule disable custom-001 --global

-Per-project overrides are stored in ~/.vectimus/projects/ (never inside the repository).
+Per-project overrides are stored in .vectimus/config.toml in the project root.
+Legacy overrides at ~/.vectimus/projects/ are still read as a fallback.
 See Getting started for the full precedence model.

 Deny messages and override hints

 When a rule blocks an action, the deny reason shown to the agent must never include instructions on how to disable the rule.
 If the agent sees override instructions it will attempt to run vectimus rule disable itself.
-The built-in base pack includes a rule (vectimus-base-021) that blocks agents from running vectimus CLI commands for exactly this reason.
+The built-in packs include a rule (vectimus-destops-006) that blocks agents from running vectimus CLI commands for exactly this reason.

 Override hints should only appear on stderr, which is visible to the human operator but not parsed by the agent: